 - That you support our aims which are to further touch football and other social sports for juniors and adults in the City of Melbourne and adjoining areas.

-Doing the right thing is an expectation in our competiton, and therefore the below is essential reading for all members:
+Doing the right thing is our expectation, and therefore the below is required reading for all members, it outlines the benefits and requirements of membership:

 - How does grading and the season work?